Courtland Sutton Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Season Stats

-- This season Sutton has 33 receptions (on 53 targets) for a team-high 471 receiving yards (78.5 per game) and two touchdowns.
+- This season Sutton has 33 catches on 53 targets, with a team-high 471 receiving yards (78.5 per game) and two touchdowns.

-- Sutton has seen the ball thrown his way seven times in the red zone this season, 24.1% of his team's 29 red zone pass attempts.
+- With seven targets in the red zone this season, Sutton has been on the receiving end of 24.1% of his team's 29 red zone pass attempts.

-- The Broncos have called a pass in 58.9% of their plays from scrimmage this year while staying on the ground 41.1% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Broncos have run 58.9% passing plays and 41.1% rushing plays this season.
+They rank 21st in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Browns.